 Not the Fastest Market, But Still Competitive

-As of May 2019, homes listed for sale in the Dallas area spent a median of 40 days on the market, before going under contract.
+As of May 2020, homes listed for sale in the Dallas area spent a median of 37 days on the market, before going under contract.
 That was close to the national median for the same period.
-This means homes in the DFW housing market are selling at a more-or-less average pace in 2019, despite those tight inventory conditions mentioned above.
+This means homes in the DFW housing market are selling at a more-or-less average pace in 2020, despite the tight inventory conditions mentioned above.

-Disclaimer: This article includes third-party predictions for the Dallas-area real estate market extending into the summer of 2020.
+Disclaimer: This article includes third-party predictions for the Dallas-area real estate market extending into spring and summer of 2021.
 Those forecasts were compiled and presented here as an educational service to our readers.
 They are the equivalent of an educated guess.
 MetroDepth makes no claims or assertions regarding future housing conditions.